The Echo PB-580T is a gas-powered backpack leaf blower delivering 510 CFM at 215 MPH. It features a 2-cycle 58.2cc engine. (Read full specs)

 - Power: The Echo PB-580T is a gas-powered blower with a maximum air volume rating of 510 cubic feet per minute (CFM) and an air speed of 215 MPH.

-- Handling: This blower’s backpack functionality makes make it less exerting on the user, even when used for an extended period of time.
+- Handling: By design, this model isn’t the smallest leaf blower on the market.
+It’s meant to be carried as a backpack so that the bulk of the unit is out of the way and the user’s hands are free to manipulate the nozzle.
 Its throttle is located on the tube, which allows you to keep your left hand free.
 At 22.6 lbs, the Echo PB-580T is within the average weight range of gas-powered backpack blowers.

 - Noise: As far as gas-powered backpack blowers go, this one is average in terms of noise with a rating of 70 dB.